envoyproxy/katacoda-scenarios/file-based-dynamic-routing-configuration/step7.md

 }
 </pre>

+The content of files `cds.conf` and `lds.conf`  is a JSON definition of with the same information defined within our static configuration.

-With the externalized the configuration of clusters and listeners, we need to modify our Envoy configuration to make reference to these files.
+With the externalized the configuration of clusters and listeners, you need to modify your Envoy's configuration to make reference to these files.
 This can be accomplish changing all the `static_resources` for `dynamic_resources`.

-Open the envoy configuration file `envoy1.yaml`{{open}}.
+Open the Envoy configuration file `envoy1.yaml`{{open}}, and add the following configuration:

 <pre class="file" data-filename="envoy1.yaml" data-target="append">
 dynamic_resources: